alercebroker/cats_service/README.md

 If a radius is provided, then that value is used.
 If not, the default value for that catalog is used.
 See default values in [Available catalogs](#available-catalogs).

-#### Crossmatch over all catalogs
+#### Crossmatch on all catalogs

-For cross-matching over all catalogs, the same rule of providing a radius or not applies.
+For cross-matching on all catalogs, the same rule of providing a radius or not applies.
 Therefore, there are two ways to send the request.

-1. With radius:
+1. With a value for the radius:

 ```
 curl "catshtm.alerce.online/crossmatch_all?ra=357.733730043103&dec=14.2051386793103&radius=100"
 ```

-2. Without radius:
+2. Without one:

 ```
 curl "catshtm.alerce.online/crossmatch_all?ra=357.733730043103&dec=14.2051386793103"